shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

       ![](../media/lab-01/2712025(5).png)

 9. Notice the **ADLSData** folder has multiple dimensions: Geo, Product, Reseller, and Date.
-It also has Sales fact.
+It also has Sales facts.

     a. **Geo dimension** is created by merging data from Cities, Countries, and States query.